 Day 5: Ek Balam Archaeological Site, Xcanche Cenote & Village Tour

-After breakfast, get ready for a fun day of sightseeing starting with a visit to the archeological site of Ek Balam, or black jaguar, which refers to the Mayan king who constructed it.
-This site reached its peak during the Late Classic Period (600-900 AD); when the Mayas abandoned it, the area became surrounded by the dense low-lying jungle typical of the Yucatán Peninsula.
+After breakfast, get ready for a fun day of sightseeing, starting with a visit to the archaeological site of Ek Balam, or black jaguar, which refers to the Maya king who constructed it.
+This site reached its peak during the Late Classic Period (600-900 CE); when the Mayas abandoned it, the area became surrounded by the dense low-lying jungle typical of the Yucatán Peninsula.
 The pyramids were later discovered when archaeologists and adventurers saw a group of hills with trees and brush growing out of them.
-Digging around the mounds, they uncovered treasures of buildings and artifacts, which had been hidden for hundreds of years.
+Digging around the mounds, they uncovered treasures of buildings and artifacts which had been hidden for hundreds of years.

 Enjoy a free day in Tulum!
 There are plenty of open-air yoga studios and beaches to explore (and beach clubs offering chairs, umbrellas, and cabanas), as well as watersports like snorkeling, scuba diving, and kite surfing available.

 You'll likely want to simply relax on the sand today, but if you're anxious to see more of the area, your local specialist can offer suggestions or arrange a guided tour.